jian-me/education/incident-response/README.md

 **Wrap-up:** Use this time to discuss what happened after the class decision.
 Also, ask the class what they learned and perhaps what the company could have done to either prevent this type of incident from happening in the future or reduce the impacts.

-If you have any feedback
+If you have any feedback, please leave a comment here or send me a message - `j91741603 at gmail.com`.
+Thank you!!